awslabs/aws-encryption-sdk-specification/proposals/2020-07-28_keyring-cmm/proposal.md

 ## Motivation

 Prior to this change, the Default CMM serves two purposes.
-First, it provides a base implementation of a CMM that uses a keyring or master key provider to ensure valid materials.
+First, it provides a base implementation of a CMM that:

+- Uses a keyring or master key provider to provide valid materials.
+- Handles providing the signature key and verification key with the materials.

 Second, it serves as a safe default that can be used for most use cases.

 While there is currently no conflict in these purposes,